LoboArkano/Building-Blocks-Enumerables/README.md

 ## Getting Started

-If you have Ruby installed, you can use the next command to run the code: ruby main.rb
+If you have Ruby installed, you can use the next command to open IRB on your terminal: irb To make the methods enable, use this command: require './main.rb' Now you can use the methods like this: [1, 2, 3, 4, 5].my_select { |num| num.even? }

 ### Prerequisites